AdobeDocs/adobe-connect-sdk/src/pages/guides/submission_guidelines/listing_details/index.md

 ![Screenshot of listing details page - Miscellaneous](./screenshot_4.png)

-While Privacy Policy and Terms of Use are optional fields on Developer Distribution, we highly recommend linking to your privacy policy and terms of use documents.
-At this point, Adobe Connect Custom Pod reviewers will reject any Custom Pods submission without a valid privacy policy or terms of use document.
+While privacy policy and terms of use are optional fields on Developer Distribution, we highly recommend linking to your privacy policy and terms of use documents.
+At this point, Adobe Connect Custom Pod reviewers will reject any Custom Pods submission without a valid privacy policy or terms of use documents.

+Once this is completed, the next step is to add **Version details**.
+Click on **Save draft & add version** on the top-right of the screen.